Wastewater treatment

 Next steps

-The Waste Assets Management Corporation will continue to operate the wastewater treatment systems to ensure liquid levels within the landfill cells remain low and comply with licence requirements.
+The Waste Assets Management Corporation will continue to treat the raw wastewater at each site to ensure liquid levels within the landfills remain low and comply with licence requirements.

-We are likely to operate and maintain these systems for the next 20 to 30 years.
+We are likely to operate and maintain our wastewater treatment plants for the next 20 to 30 years.

 Background